General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Review of second-order relativistic dissipative hydrodynamics

 \subsection{Comparing different GRDHD formulations}

 After having introduced and reviewed four different second-order formulations of the equations of GRDHD, namely, \textbf{IS79}, \textbf{HL83}, \textbf{DMNR12} and \textbf{rBRSSS08}, we next proceed with a comparison of the sets of evolution equations for the dissipative currents.
-In order to facilitate the identification of the transport coefficients in our notation with the transport coefficients in the original notations, we have distinguished between the different currents \({I_{i}}^{\mu}\), as well as the kinematic acceleration \(a^{\mu}\) so far.
-However, as one can see from the first-order relations (\ref{eq:firstorder1})--(\ref{eq:firstorder3}), a further reduction is possible by using equations (\ref{eq:redHL1})--(\ref{eq:redHL7}), (\ref{eq:redDMNR1})--(\ref{eq:redDMNR4}) and (\ref{eq:redRR1}), (\ref{eq:redRR2}), respectively.
-To this scope, we choose the pair $\{\rho,p\}$ as our thermodynamical variables and write every gradient as a linear combination of the pair $\{a^{\mu},\partial^{\left\langle \mu \right\rangle}\rho\}$.
-We apply this reduction in order to compare \textbf{IS79}, \textbf{DMNR12} and \textbf{rBRSSS08} with \textbf{HL83} in Table \ref{tab:comparison}.
-Thus, it is convenient to introduce the new definition
+In order to facilitate the identification of the transport coefficients in our notation with the transport coefficients in the original notations, we have distinguished between the different currents \({I_{i}}^{\mu}\) and the kinematic acceleration \(a^{\mu}\).
+However, as one can see from the first-order relations (\ref{eq:firstorder1})--(\ref{eq:firstorder3}), a further reduction is possible by using Eqs. (\ref{eq:redHL1})--(\ref{eq:redHL7}), (\ref{eq:redDMNR1})--(\ref{eq:redDMNR4}) and (\ref{eq:redRR1}), (\ref{eq:redRR2}), respectively.
+To this scope, we choose $p$ and $\rho$ as our thermodynamical variables and write every gradient as a linear combination of $a^{\mu}$ and $\partial^{\left\langle \mu \right\rangle}\rho$.
+We apply this reduction in order to compare \textbf{IS79}, \textbf{DMNR12} and \textbf{rBRSSS08} with \textbf{HL83} in Table \ref{tab:comparison} after introducing the new definition

-Notice that this reduction procedure leads to differences in some transport coefficients, which are captured by the previously introduced scalar functions $\{b_{i}\}_{i\in [1,14]}$.
+This reduction procedure leads to differences in some transport coefficients, which are captured by the previously introduced scalar functions $\{b_{i}\}$ with $i\in [1,14]$.